ztzhang/SoundSynth/README.md

 `gen_sound.py scene-id object1-id material-for-object1-id object2-id material-for-object2-id`

-# Manual installation
+# Manual Installation

 #### Building **Modal Sound**

-One can run `modelsound/auto_install.sh` to install all required libraries and build the necessary binaries.
+One can run `modelsound/auto_install.sh` to install all required libraries and build all the necessary binaries.

-If you wish to mannully install the libraries or customize their locations, please see [this document](https://github.com/ztzhang/SoundSynth/blob/master/documents/building_modalsound.md) for a detailed description.
+If you wish to mannully install the libraries or to customize their locations, please see [this document](https://github.com/ztzhang/SoundSynth/blob/master/documents/building_modalsound.md) for a detailed description.

 #### Building file generators